ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 8. In the `scripts` folder, edit the shell scripting variables in the designated section of each file with your directory paths.

-9. Compile `CuratorHadoopInterface/src/edu/illinois/cs/cogcomp/hadoopinterface/infrastructure/JobHandler.java` into a JAR file.
+9. Compile `CuratorHadoopInterface/src/edu/illinois/cs/cogcomp/hadoopinterface/infrastructure/JobHandler.java` into a JAR file (this should be done for you using the Ant build).
 You will probably want to store this JAR in a separate `JobHandler` folder on the same level as `HadoopInterface` and `curator`.
 For reference, our directory structure looks like this:

 * `HadoopInterface`